softwaremill/bootzooka/frontend.md

 	npm install -g bower

 This will install grunt command globally and make it available.
 Be sure to have NPM binaries on `PATH`.
 You may need to add `/usr/local/share/npm/bin/` to your PATH if you have NPM installed via Homebrew.
 Then you can use `grunt` command as described below.

-#### Local installation
+### Local installation

 If you don't want to install Grunt.js locally, Bootzooka has it already in dependencies, so doing `npm install` as described above should be enough.
 The only drawback is that in this mode `grunt` will not be available on your `PATH`.
-To run grunt from local installation you should be in `bootzooka-ui` project and run it via
+To run grunt from local installation you should be in `ui` project and run it via

 	./node_modules/.bin/grunt

-First run
+## First run
----

 If this is your first attempt to run `ui`, please go to `ui` project and run